Biometric Template Protection for Neural-Network-based Face Recognition Systems: A Survey of Methods and Evaluation Techniques: Introduction

 Fortunately, the past decade has witnessed an enrichment of the Biometric Template Protection (BTP) research field, which strives to develop effective ways of protecting our biometric ``templates'' (images or features).
 This paper conducts a survey of \textit{face} template protection methods for \textit{neural-network-based} face recognition systems.
-In particular, we present a categorisation of the methods that have been proposed for face template protection thus far, and we investigate the techniques used to evaluate these methods' abilities to satisfy the three most important criteria of BTP schemes\footnote{\url{https://bit.ly/398Az9k}}: ``recognition accuracy'', ``irreversibility'', and ``renewability/unlinkability''.
-We also shed light on the reproducibility of these works by exploring the public availability of the method implementations and the datasets/procedures used to evaluate them.
-It is our hope that this survey will help to clarify the state of the face BTP research field, thereby motivating further advancements towards face recognition systems that are better able to protect the privacy of their users.
-To the best of our knowledge, no survey paper of this nature currently exists in the literature.
+In particular, we present a categorisation of the methods that have been proposed for face template protection thus far: \textit{Non-NN} methods use a neural network (NN) as a feature extractor, but the BTP part is \textit{not} defined by a NN (i.e., the BTP algorithm is ``handcrafted'' or based on non-NN machine-learning), while \textit{NN-learned} methods specifically employ a NN to \textit{learn} a protected template from the unprotected face template.
+We also present a thorough investigation into the techniques used to evaluate these methods' abilities to satisfy the three most important criteria of BTP schemes\footnote{\url{https://bit.ly/398Az9k}}: ``recognition accuracy'', ``irreversibility'', and ``renewability/unlinkability''.
+Additionally, we shed light on the reproducibility of the investigated works by exploring the public availability of the method implementations and the datasets/procedures used to evaluate them.
+It is our hope that this survey will help to clarify the state of the face BTP research field, thereby motivating further advancements towards face recognition systems that are better able to protect the precious face templates of their users.

+To help the reader find their bearings, Table I summarises the studied face BTP works, which are categorised into \textit{Non-NN} and \textit{NN-learned} approaches, then further classified into sub-categories describing the high-level type of BTP method (details provided in Section II).
+Table I also presents an overview of which BTP criteria were evaluated and how, for each of the investigated BTP works (details provided in Section III).